Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 Laos is part of ASEAN, Southeast Asia's answer to the EU, and takes an active part in the development of cooperation in this region.
 Just as I was traveling around, Laos was hosting a major ASEAN conference.
 It took place in the small capital Vientiane with just 300.000 inhabitants.

-The countries discussed the guidelines for a new trade agreement a la the economic union in the EU.
-From 2015, it must make it easier to trade across borders.
-And open up more foreign investment between the countries.
+The countries discussed the guidelines for a new trade agreement à la the economic union in the EU.
+It should make it easier to trade across borders and open up more foreign investment between the countries.

-At present, China is the country's absolute largest trading partner.
+For the time being China the country's absolute largest trading partner.
 With the new agreement, the influence of the Chinese will not diminish.
-The Chinese have already invested a lot in the northern part of the country.
+The Chinese have already invested heavily in the northern part of the country.
 They have been allowed to rent large areas of land for 25 years.

 Currently, they are clearing huge areas of forest and planting huge rubber and banana plantations.
 They employ the Lao in the plantations at a low wage and at the same time set the price of the raw materials.

 I visited some of these areas.
-Local rubber plantation workers said the kilo price of rubber had dropped to a quarter this year.
-This is due to the fact that production is now so large, after the many new plantations have been laid out.
-It will be exciting to follow the country in the new phase they are entering into with all the other ASEAN countries in the near future.
+The local rubber plantation workers said that the kilo price of rubber had dropped to a quarter this year.
+This is because the production is now so large, after the many new plantations have been established.
+It will be exciting to follow the country in the new phase they enter together with all the other ASEAN countries in the near future.

 Either way, Laos is a wonderful and overlooked travel destination in Southeast Asia.